Crissium/SilverDict-mobile/README.md

 # Roadmap

-Perhaps before I do anything else, I should switch to Kotlin (which would make so many things easier) since I won't develop for iOS.
+~~Perhaps before I do anything else, I should switch to Kotlin (which would make so many things easier) since I won't develop for iOS.~~

+Kotlin's all Greek to me, so I'll stick with JavaScript for now.

 - [x] Basic UI (Search, History/Suggestion, Settings, etc.)
 - [x] Go back/forwards in local history